wonderbirds-katas/AdventOfCode2022/Day03RucksackReorganization/README.md

 ## Run the Application

-From this folder, run the following command to calculate the sum of points in a strategy file:
+From this folder, run the following command:

 ```shell
 dotnet run --project Day03RucksackReorganization -- Day03RucksackReorganization/input.txt